 - Depression due to struggling to meet your own standards.

-Do any of these negatives resonate with you?
+Do any of these negatives feel real to you?
 If so, it is time for a change.

 Why adjust your standards?
 Because perfectionism is both a thought and a habit.
-By adjusting the way you think about success, work, and yourself (also known as your standards for those areas of your life), and by adjusting how you respond to them, you will start to chip away at the hold that perfectionism has on you.
+By adjusting the way you think about success, work, and yourself, and by changing how you respond to them, you can start to chip away at the hold that perfectionism has on you.
 This technique is taken from the stunningly helpful Perfectionism in Perspective class offered by the Centre for Clinical Interventions, available for free here.
 Many of the questions below are modeled on different sections of their modules.

 Your standards should be FAR: flexible, attainable, and realistic.
-You should not have to bend over backwards to meet the standards that you set for yourself; rather, they should be able to bend to your life and needs (flexible).
-And you should not have to work for something that is unrealistic or unattainable for you: the standards you set should be ones that, with a little hard work and dedication, you can reach (attainable and realistic).
+You shouldn't have to bend over backwards to meet the standards that you set for yourself; instead, they should be able to bend to your life and needs (flexible).
+And you shouldn't have to work for something that is unrealistic or unattainable for you: the standards you set should be ones that, with a little hard work and dedication, you can reach (attainable and realistic).

-Now to the nitty-gritty.
-Take a look at the list of standards that you made on page 5, and find one or two standards that contribute the most to your general stress levels.
-For example, the standard that I struggle with the most is that I feel I must get an A in every class, and that anything below an A is failure.
-This is ridiculous, of course; while it's admirable to strive for As, it's unrealistic to get them all the time.
+Using the list you made above, find one or two standards that contribute the most to your general stress levels.
+For example, the standard that I struggle with the most is that I feel I need to get an A in every class, and that anything below an A is failure.
+This is ridiculous, of course; while it's nice to aim for As, it's unrealistic to get them all the time.

-Select the standard that is the biggest stressor for you.
+Select the standard that stresses you out most.
 Now look to pages 6 and 8 of the workbook to answer some questions about that standard.
 The questions are structured to help you change your mindset about the standard and come to terms with changing it.
 When you finish page 6, come back to this post for the next step.

-As we set goals for the standard that you chose, we're going to make sure that our goals are smart as well.
+Just like your standards need to be realistic, your goals need to be too.
 The goal-setting portion of the workbook can be found on pages 7 and 9.
 Let's take my standard from part 5 and answer the questions found on page 7 together.

 What is the unrealistic standard that I would like to change?